biomedbigdata/website/content/authors/franc_hysenaj/_index.md

 ---
 # Display name
-name: Carina Hui Schröder
+name: Leon Schwartz

 # Username (this should match the folder name)
 authors:
-- carina_schroeder
+- leon_schwartz

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Student
+role: Bachelor student

 organizations:
 - name: Chair of Experimental Bioinformatics